 - focus on drafting in draft friendly conditions- crowded swim courses, not too wavy, and with good visibility in the water so you can see everyone else.

 - Go really hard for the first few minutes before drafting.
 Remember you will rest once drafting, and going extra hard at first makes sure the person you do draft is a good swimmer

 - Once you are tired from going for say 5 minutes hard on your own, find the right person to draft

 - You want someone from your swim wave (you can check their cap color) who preferably is making a lot of bubbles so you can keep track of them easily, and is swimming in the right direction and who looks like they know what they are doing enough that they wont grab the next buoy or swim way off course.
 Ideally a bigger swimmer is best, as they make for a bigger draft.

 OK so now you know WHO to draft, but HOW do you draft?

 “Behind Drafting” (this is the easiest)

-6) swim right behind your draftee.
+- swim right behind your draftee.
 Look to see their feet, and use their bubble trail to follow them.
-Feel for their kick with your hands
+Feel for the swirl in the water that their kick makes with your hands

-7) once close, get in the optimal position- you want your hands as they enter the water to go slightly to the outside of their feet, and at full fingertip extension you want to be either just behind them or have your hands wider and overlapping with their feet
+- Once close, get in the optimal position- you want your hands as they enter the water to go slightly to the outside of their feet, and at full fingertip extension you want to be either just behind them or have your hands wider and overlapping with their feet.

 As always you can: